carolim/tbFinder/README.md

 /add (page where you can post textbook link) /course?name=CIS110 (page where links for a particular course are listed)

-(POST ONLY):
-/validate (validates that the email entered is a Penn email) /postLink (actually adding textbook to db)
-/search (search for particular course (add search for textbooks as well?))
+(POST ONLY): /validate (validates that the email entered is a Penn email) /postLink (actually adding textbook to db) /search (search for particular course (add search for textbooks as well?))

 2. VIEWS
-(add stuff here)

 3. DATABASES
-textbooks
+textbooks:
 [DEPARTMENT(e.g CIS), courseID(e.g 110), link to tb(e.g http://example.com/cis110tb)]